 - Leaves on the rest of the plant may be small, distorted, and yellow.

 - Abnormal yellow leaves scorch to brown by midsummer.

 - Small, thin shoots form at the base of the plant.

 Treating Lilacs with Witches’ Broom

 Witches’ broom can’t be cured.
 Shrubs usually die a few years after the appearance of the first brooms.
 You can extend the life of the shrub by pruning off branches when other parts of the shrub seem unaffected.
 If you choose to prune, disinfect your tools thoroughly with a 10 percent bleach solution or a 70 percent alcohol solution before making the next cut.

 It’s best to remove a shrub if most or all of it is showing symptoms.
 Early removal is the best option if there are other lilacs in the landscape.
 The disease is spread by insects that feed on the plant’s sap.
-An insect can transmit the phytoplasma as much as two years after picking it up.
+An insect can transmit the phytoplasma even after as many as two years of picking it up.